derivia/study-notes/notes/WEB.md

 ### Promises

-Learn how to use promises and what asynchronous code means.

 * [x] [Google Devs - JavaScript Promises: an Introduction](https://developers.google.com/web/fundamentals/primers/promises)
 * [x] [MDN - Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)
 * [x] [Master the JavaScript Interview: What is a Promise?](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-promise-27fc71e77261)

 #### Callbacks

-Learn how to use callbacks and why they are not always a good idea.

 * [x] [MDN - Callback function](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function)
 * [x] [JavaScript: What the heck is a Callback?](https://codeburst.io/javascript-what-the-heck-is-a-callback-aba4da2deced)